naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly: Wait a moment, you're a robot!
 Why do you want to eat brains?
 I don't think the ol' grey matter is a particularly efficient fuel for robots.

-UlalaMolly Annoyed: And on that note, doesn't "eating the brains out of humans" also severely violate the laws of robotics?

 AstroZombieg: ...

 UlalaMolly: ...

 AstroZombieg: Look, I'm a zombie, it's all part of the image, y'know?

+UlalaMolly: Oh, ok, carry on then.

+AstroZombieg: Brrraaaiiii-

+UlalaMolly: **[interrupting]** *ACTUALLY* wait a sec, doesn't "eating the brains out of humans" also severely violate the laws of robotics?

+AstroZombieg: ...

-UlalaMolly: ...Huh?!?!?
+UlalaMolly: ...

+AstroZombieg: You suck the fun out of everything, don't you?

 %The Astro Zombieg gets even closer!